ziqinyeow/agno/cookbook/models/google/gemini/README.md

 # Google Gemini Cookbook

 > Note: Fork and clone this repository if needed
+>
+> This cookbook is for testing Gemini models.
+You can also

 ### 1. Create and activate a virtual environment